Field Mag may receive a minor commission from purchases made via affiliate links.

 In this guide, we’ll dive into the nitty gritty up front then get to our top picks, selected from experience and many miles hiked in lightweight open toe sandals.
+And custom photographed in the wilds of Wyoming.
+Read on and dig in.
+(We also tested the best women's hiking sandals btw.)

 What Makes a Good Hiking Sandal?